25 Home "Upgrades" That Are Total Downgrades

 Installing wall-to-wall carpet

-“Stay away from carpet,” says Guernsey.
-“People don’t like carpet.”
+Maybe you don't like the feeling of bare feet on a cold floor in the morning.
+Well, unfortunately, you're in the minority—so think twice before installing wall-to-wall carpet.
+"People don't like carpet," warns Guernsey.
 She says that when it comes to appealing to the most buyers, hardwood is still king.

 Adding a bathroom

-Though it may be nice to have an extra powder room or a master bath, adding one isn’t worth the cost in the long run.
-That extra bathroom only yields a 58.1 percent ROI when it’s time to sell.
-And some buyers will be turned off by the square footage you sacrificed to install that soaker tub.
+Though it may be nice to have an extra powder room, adding one isn't worth the cost in the long run.
+According to the Remodeling report, an extra bathroom only yields an average 58.1 percent ROI when it's time to sell.
+In fact, many buyers will be turned off by the square footage you sacrificed to install that soaker tub.
+And if you want to upgrade a powder room without a major renovation, check out these 20 Bathroom Accessories That Will Totally Reinvent Your Space.

 Adding a sunroom